anuraagnagar/flask-user-authentication/README.md

 source venv/bin/activate
 ```

 To run this project locally, you will need to change `.env.example` file to `.env` on base directory
-and set environment variables.
+and set the environment variables.

 ### 5. Install the requirement packages.